safdarzeeshan/thinkific-challenge-frontend/README.md

-# thinkific-challenge-frontend

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+# Thinkific Code Challenge Front End

+This project is meant to consume the Thinkific code challenge api.
+The web application allows a user to:

+- Register
+- Login
+- Get their current integer
+- Get their next integer
+- Set their current integer

 ## Build & development

+Run `npm install` to get all the dependencies

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt build` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+Under app/scripts/services/ please change the `base url` for integer.js and auth.js